meniku/starling-extension-moyo/README.md

 ```

-The `WaveDistortEffect` is a simple example for implementation from most these methods.
+The `WaveDistortEffect` is a simple example for implementation of most of these methods.

 ## Plans
 It's planned to utilize the `Juggler` and provide some kind of Wrapper to simplify the usage of the effects.
 The goal